Suh leads, Kirk fires a 62 in 2nd round of Honda Classic - WHIZ News

 Shane Lowry shot his second consecutive 68, highlighted by a 57-foot birdie putt on the par-3 17th — his ball staying on-line even after rolling over another player’s coin on its way to the hole.

-Two players on the cut line couldn’t finish the final hole of their second rounds because of darkness.
+Two players on the cut line couldn’t finish the final hole of their second rounds Friday evening because of darkness.
 Brett Drewitt had 112 yards remaining after two shots on the par-5 18th; Pierceson Coody did not play the par-4 9th.

-Par or better will get them both to the weekend; bogey or worse will keep them from making the cut.
+Both returned at 6:50 a.m.
+Saturday, played for seven minutes, made par and made the cut.
+They started their third round together in a twosome 33 minutes later at 7:30; the other 78 players who made the cut went off Saturday in threesomes.

 DIVOTS: The only sub-62 rounds at the Honda since it moved to PGA National came from Brian Harman (2012) and Matt Jones (2021).
 Tiger Woods had a final-round 62 in 2012 at PGA National and finished tied for second, two shots back of Rory McIlroy. … Kyle Stanley hit his tee shot on the par-3 15th into the water, took a drop, then holed out with a wedge from 95 yards for par. … Jhonattan Vegas tapped in for birdie on 18 and made the cut on the number at 1-over 141. … Defending champion Sepp Straka had two birdies and 16 pars Friday.
 He’s 3 under. … Joseph Bramlett and Billy Horschel both shot 65 on Thursday to be in a tie for the lead; both shot 73 on Friday.